Birmingham Scooter Accidents Lawyer

 Kirby Farris and Ken Riley were both born and raised in Alabama.
 They now reside in Birmingham and take pride in helping the people in their community whom they consider friends and neighbors.

 Mr. Farris and Mr. Riley are both members of the Alabama Bar Association, Birmingham Bar Association, and American Bar Association.
-They are also both admitted to the Alabama Supreme Court as well as the United States District Court for the Northern District of Alabama, United States District Court for the Middle District of Alabama, and United States District Court for the Southern District of Alabama.
+They are also both admitted to the Alabama Supreme Court as well as the United States District Court for the Northern District of Alabama, the United States District Court for the Middle District of Alabama, and the United States District Court for the Southern District of Alabama.

 Your best reason to work with Farris, Riley & Pitt, LLP is that you do not have to pay anything upfront for legal representation.
 We represent clients on a contingency fee basis, so you will only pay us when you receive a monetary award.